neishm/fstd2nc/README.md

                         The units for the output time axis.
 Default is hours.
   --reference-date YYYY-MM-DD
                         The reference date for the output time axis.
-The default is the starting date in the RPN file.
+The default is the starting date in the RPN standard file.
   --fstd-compat         Adds a compatibility layer to the netCDF output file,
                         so it can also function as a valid FSTD file.
                         EXPERIMENTAL.